IreneSophia/EMBA_PAL/README.md

 * `HGF_results` : results of the Bayesian workflow for HGF
 * `plots` : some of the plots created for the manuscript
 * `prepro` : scripts to preprocess the pupil sizes, the behavioural responses and the demographic as well as questionnaire information collected with CentraXX

-### Versions and installation

-Each pdf file contains an output of the versions used to run that particular script.
-It is important to install all packages mentioned in the file before running a specific analysis file.
-Not all packages can be installed with `install.packages`, please consult the respective installation pages of the packages for more information.
-If the models are rerun, ensure a valid cmdstanr installation.

-To render the RMarkdown file as a PDF, an installation of pdflatex is mandatory.

-In this project, we used Python 3, MATLAB R2023a and R 4.4.3.

 ## Project members